 A Brief Biography

 IFDC is a nonprofit, science-based organization working to alleviate global hunger and poverty by improving sustainable agricultural productivity.
 The organization was established in 1974 in response to the twin crises of food insecurity and rising energy prices.
 Through an Executive Order decreed by U.S. President Jimmy Carter, IFDC was classified as a nonprofit, public international organization (the same international status as the United Nations and the World Bank) in 1977.
 IFDC is governed by an international board of directors and supported by bilateral and multilateral aid agencies, private enterprises and foundations.
 Headquartered in Muscle Shoals, Alabama, IFDC is led by President and CEO Henk van Duijn.
-The organization’s more than 300 international staff work in over 20 countries worldwide.
-IFDC’s global presence has touched more than 130 countries over nearly 50 years.
+The organization’s more than 300 international staff work in nearly 20 countries worldwide.
+Over nearly five decades, IFDC’s global presence has reached more than 130 countries, leaving a lasting impact worldwide.

 Why Our Work Is Important

-We believe soil is the earth’s most valuable asset, the answer to global agricultural and food systems challenges.
-And yet this resource from which we all benefit is one of the most vulnerable to climate change.
+We believe soil is the earth’s most valuable asset, and the answer to global agricultural and food systems challenges.
+And yet this resource from which we all benefit is one of the most vulnerable to climate shifts.

 IFDC Social Media Atlas